 Streaming movies and TV shows is a favourite way for families to relax, but subscription costs can quickly add up when you’re paying for multiple services at once.
 Between Netflix, Disney+, Stan and others, it’s easy to spend more each month than you realise.

-The good news is that there are plenty of ways to reduce streaming costs in Australia.
+The good news is that there are plenty of ways to save on streaming services in Australia.
 From free, ad-supported platforms to cheaper subscription tiers and smart switching strategies, here’s how to enjoy great TV and movies without blowing your budget.

 Looking to cut costs across your whole household?
 Our guide on how to save money as a family in Australia covers groceries, power bills, transport, kids’ costs and everyday expenses.